gowthamk/csci7000_s21/resources.md

 network partitions, node crashes etc. There are many ways of doing this, but only some would lead to effective fuzzing; talk to me to understand why.
-Depending on the complexity of the fuzzing problem, you may chose to focus either on distributed application with an aim of finding consistency anomalies or on distributed protocols with an intention of finding safety or liveness violations.
+Depending on the complexity of the fuzzing problem, you may chose to focus either on distributed applications with an aim of finding consistency anomalies or on distributed protocols with an intention of finding safety and liveness violations.

 ## Probabilistic Error Bounds on Distributed Applications